Stress-Free Roasting: Wireless Thermometer Hacks for the Perfect Holiday Ham

 Different Types of Ham

 There are two cuts used for making ham: the butt and the shank.
-The shank is leaner and packs more flavor.
+The shank is leaner and packs more flavour.
 Meanwhile, the butt is fattier but richer.

 Aside from choosing which part is used for making ham, you can also find more ham options based on their method of preparation.

 The city ham is the most common and widely available type of ham.
-It is brined and fully cooked and you can find it in smoked or unsmoked varieties.
-It is the most common type of ham for glazing, and most of these hams are sold sliced for easy serving.
+It is brined and fully cooked, and available in smoked or unsmoked varieties.
+It is the most common type of ham for glazing, and most are sold sliced for easy serving.

 Country ham is another type of ham you can use for roasting, but it is harder to find compared to city ham.
-Country-style ham is cured with a dry rub instead of being brined.
-This type of ham is typically sold raw and boasts a more intense flavor, more like a prosciutto.
+Country-style ham is cured with a dry rub rather than brining.
+This type of ham is typically sold raw and boasts a more intense flavour, closer to prosciutto.

-Fresh hams are specialty cuts that you will find in the butcher’s shop.
-They are uncured and uncooked and in most cases, they still have the skin on.
-Cooking fresh ham produces a tender and juicy pork roast.
+Fresh hams are speciality cuts that you will find in the butcher’s shop.
+They are uncured and uncooked, and in most cases, they still have the skin on.
+Cooking fresh ham yields a tender, juicy pork roast.
 Choose this type of ham if you want to serve it with a crispy skin.

 Finally, there is boneless ham.
-This ham is made up of meat pressed into an oval shape to make carving a breeze.
-The texture of boneless ham is similar to a deli meat.
-Choose this type of ham if you want a juicier and more flavorful holiday ham.
+This ham is made from meat pressed into an oval shape, making carving a breeze.
+The texture of boneless ham is similar to that of deli meat.
+Choose this type of ham for a juicier, more flavorful holiday ham.

 Holiday Ham Ingredients